paulbradshaw/MED7373-Data-Journalism/3responsive/readme.md

 }
 ```

-## Responsive frameworks
+## More HTML - including responsive frameworks

+To explore HTML more broadly you can [follow these tutorials on creating tweetable quotes](https://github.com/paulbradshaw/MED7373-Data-Journalism/tree/master/3responsive/tweetablequotes)

-Thankfully, there are a number of responsive frameworks for webpage designs which you can adapt for your own project.
+There are a number of responsive frameworks for webpage designs which you can adapt for your own project.
 [Get started with this tutorial on one of the best known: Bootstrap](https://github.com/paulbradshaw/jsintro/blob/master/responsive/bootstrapintro.md)

+Use this [tutorial on GitHub Pages](https://github.com/paulbradshaw/introtogithub/blob/master/githubwebsites.md) to learn how to host your responsive webpage for free.

 ## Accessibility